JGRennison/OpenTTD-patches/src/3rdparty/monocypher/README.md

 option.

 The `-DBLAKE2_NO_UNROLLING` option is a performance tweak.
-By default, Monocypher unrolls the Blake2b inner loop, because doing so is over 25% faster on modern processors.
+By default, Monocypher unrolls the BLAKE2b inner loop, because doing so is over 25% faster on modern processors.
 Some embedded processors however, run the unrolled loop _slower_ (possibly because of the cost of fetching 5KB of additional code).
 If you're using an embedded platform, try this option.
 The binary will be about 5KB smaller, and in some cases faster.

+The `MONOCYPHER_CPP_NAMESPACE` preprocessor definition allows C++ users who compile Monocypher as C++ to wrap it in a namespace.
+When it is not defined (the default), we assume Monocypher is compiled as C, and an `extern "C"` declaration is added when we detect that the header is included in C++ code.

+The `change-prefix.sh` script can rename all functions by replacing "crypto_" by a chosen prefix, so you can avoid name clashes.
+For instance, the following command changes all instances of "crypto_" by "foobar_" (note the absence of the underscore):

+    ./change-prefix.sh foobar